 Your request body should be formatted as a JSON object with values for each input.

-Generate content from the application
+Generate content from the agent

 curl --location --request POST 'https://api.writer.com/v1/applications/{application_id}' \